jaw pain

 Do You Suspect Gum Disease?
 Request a Consultation

-If you suspect you have periodontal disease, we recommend requesting a consultation with one of our dentists at Fairfax Family Dental Care.
-While regular tooth brushing can remove plaque and prevent gum disease, it takes professional techniques to remove tartar and treat advanced gum disease to restore your oral health.
+If you have bleeding gums or other symptoms and suspect you have periodontal disease, we recommend requesting a consultation with one of our dentists at Fairfax Family Dental Care.
+While regular brushing can remove plaque and prevent gum disease, it takes professional techniques to remove tartar, treat advanced gum disease, and restore your oral health.
 The earlier you seek treatment, the more likely the effects of gum disease can be reversed.

-The dentists at our Fairfax practice have advanced training in specialized areas of dentistry.
+Drs.
+Charles KirkseyMilan Simanek, and Touraj Kamali at our Fairfax dental office have advanced training in specialized areas of dentistry.
 This multidisciplinary approach allows us to treat even complex dental cases all under one roof.
 By using advanced technology, we are able to identify oral health problems before they escalate.

-In addition to scaling and root planing to help eradicate gum disease, our dentists also have the advanced restorative dentistry and periodontal skills to rebuild your smile if gum disease has caused serious damage to the teeth or gums.
+In addition to scaling and root planing to help eradicate gum disease, our dentists also have advanced restorative dentistry and periodontal skills to rebuild your smile if gum disease has caused serious damage to the teeth or gums.
+Protecting your smile by reaching out to us today.

 Fairfax Family Dental Care has a spacious and inviting office.